Metacinnabar/heartbeat-win/README.md

 # heartbeat-win

-This is the Windows client for [Heartbeat](https://github.com/technically-functional/heartbeat).
+An unofficial Windows client for [Heartbeat](https://github.com/technically-functional/heartbeat).
 It will ping the central server every minute, as long as the mouse has been moved since last query.

 ## Usage